EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 What Species Does EQIP Cover?

 Practice 314 covers removal of woody species that are encroaching on rangeland and degrading its ecological function.
-Eligible species vary by state and are listed in each state's 314 Specification.
-Common targets include:
+Eligible species vary by state.

 Western States (Oregon, Idaho, Montana, Washington)

-- Western juniper — The #1 brush management target in Oregon and much of the Intermountain West.
+- Western juniper: The top brush management target in Oregon and much of the Intermountain West.
 Has expanded roughly 10-fold since the late 1800s due to fire suppression.
 Consumes enormous amounts of water and crowds out native grasses and sagebrush.

 Southern Plains and Southwest (Texas, Oklahoma, New Mexico, Kansas)

-- Mesquite — The dominant brush problem across Texas and the southern plains.
-Deep-rooted and extremely difficult to control permanently.
+- Mesquite: The dominant brush problem across Texas and the southern plains.
+Deep-rooted and difficult to control permanently.

 Great Plains (Nebraska, South Dakota, Wyoming, Colorado)

 Important: Practice 314 is limited to native rangeland in most states.
-Applications on pastureland or other agricultural land may require special approval from the State Rangeland Management Specialist.
+Applications on pastureland may require special approval from the State Rangeland Management Specialist.
 Check with your local NRCS office.

 What Does EQIP Pay for Brush Removal?

-Payment rates are based on the density of the brush (how many trees per acre or what percentage of canopy cover), the removal method, and your state's payment schedule.
+Payment rates are based on brush density (trees per acre or canopy cover percentage), removal method, and your state's payment schedule.
 Denser brush costs more to remove and pays more.

 Typical Payment Ranges